wlfd/wlfd/README.md

 ### Hello 👋
 ___
 I am Wilfred Ao Qin Lai, a prospective candidate for UBC B.Sc.
 Combined Major in Computer Science and Statistics.
 I am aiming to pursue a career and specialize in Software Development or Data Science and Product Data Analytics, and I am actively seeking an internship for 2021.
-My previous experiences are in retail management, sales, bookkeeping, personal and corporate tax accounting, insurance, and personal finance, as I was a licensed Canadian Investment Funds and Life, Accident and Sickness Insurange agent.
+My previous experiences are in retail management, sales, bookkeeping, personal and corporate tax accounting, insurance, and personal finance, as I was a licensed Canadian Investment Funds and Life, Accident and Sickness Insurance agent.

 - 🔭 I’m currently working on migrating my projects to GitHub